Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Modelling the quantum phase transition

 We would like to derive the most general Ginzburg-Landau action which is compatible with the symmetries of the model.
-In the spin- and valley-polarized case, we are left with the crystallographic symmetries generated by moir\'e translation $T_{\mathbf{a}}$ and $C_3$ rotations which gives rise to the wallpaper group $p_3$.
+In the spin- and valley-polarized case, we are left with the crystallographic symmetries generated by the moir\'e translations ($T_{\mathbf{a}}$) and the $C_3$-rotations, which give rise to the wallpaper group, $p_3$.
 Under these symmetries, the order parameter transforms as